civo/status/content/issues/2024-01-25-lon1-node-issues.md

 ---

+2024-01-25 16:25 UTC

+The team is still working on a solution to restore the affected VM nodes to functionality.
+We will next update within 15 minutes.

+---

 2024-01-25 16:09 UTC

 We believe we have identified the issue causing the affected Virtual machine instances and Kubernetes nodes to become unresponsive and are working on restoring them.